-The initiative on Religions and the Practice of Peace (RPP), led by Dean David N. Hempton, seeks to stimulate reflection, conversation, and scholarship to explore how individuals and communities worldwide have drawn on religious and spiritual resources to foster mutual understanding, harmonious relations, cooperation, well-being, justice, and peace across differences of religion, sect, nationality, ethnicity, and culture.
+The initiative on Religions and the Practice of Peace (RPP), led by Dean David N. Hempton, seeks to stimulate cross-disciplinary conversation and scholarship to explore how individuals and communities worldwide have drawn on religious and spiritual resources to foster mutual understanding, harmonious relations, cooperation, well-being, justice, and peace across differences of religion, sect, nationality, ethnicity, and culture and how such efforts can inform contemporary peacebuilding theory and practice.

 While religious conflict features prominently in news and public discourse, much less attention has been dedicated to the roles of religion in fostering peace.
 Understanding the positive role of religion in preventing violence and building sustainable peace is essential to religious and cultural literacy.
 Advancing knowledge in this vital yet understudied area will benefit scholars, educators, policymakers, peace practitioners, religious communities, and the general public around the world.